ssec/polar2grid/doc/source/remapping.rst

 Remapping is the process of mapping satellite data to a uniform grid.
 Mapping data to a uniform grid makes it easier to view, manipulate, and store the data.
 Some instrument data is provided to the user already gridded (ex.
-VIIRS, EDR Flood, ABI L1B data) and others are not (ex.
+VIIRS EDR Flood, ABI L1B data) and others are not (ex.
 VIIRS SDR or older GOES satellites).

 In |project| it is possible to perform the gridding (reprojecting) process for